094459/demo-scroller-game/README.md

 ```

 4/ Open a browser at http://127.0.0.1:3000 and if the angels are with you, you can now enjoy the game!

+### Note!

+This is only a demo, and its implementation is flawed so please do **copy** it!
+I am not a Javascript developer, but it is amazing how far you can get with generative AI coding assistants like Amazon Q Developer.

+So take it as a fun demo, but nothing more.